Policy Brief

 Implementing the CNR would cost about £300 million, which equates to £10 million a year over 30 years.
 A long-term financing strategy for the Roadmap was scheduled for 2023.
 This has now been renamed the Net Zero Financing Strategy.
 So far, only broad principles for the strategy have been identified.

-The Climate Emergency Fund has been established to fund the various CNR initiatives.
+The Climate Emergency Fund was established to fund the various CNR initiatives.
 However, it is recognised that the Fund is not sufficient to finance all the policies needed to achieve net zero.
-Expenditure under the Fund is currently running at about £8 million a year, but budgeted to fall to around £4 million.
+Expenditure under the Fund is estimated to be £7.6 million in 2025, but budgeted to fall to around £4 million in 2026 and future years.

-The CNR sets out specific sub-targets to be met by 2030 –
+The CNR set out specific sub-targets to be met by 2030 –

 - End registration of new petrol and diesel cars and small vans.